Representation Agreement to Establish Attorney/Client Relationship

 On behalf of Miller IP Law LLC (the “Firm”), we are pleased to have the opportunity to assist you with intellectual property legal services.

 This General Terms document describes the general terms governing our attorney-client relationship.
-The General Terms document will exist in conjunction with a Project Terms document describing the service-specific terms governing a project we create for you when requested.
-Together, the General Terms document and the Project Terms document constitute a Representation Agreement.
+The General Terms document will exist in conjunction with the Project Invoice describing the services being provided.
+Together, the General Terms document and the Project Invoice constitute a Representation Agreement.

 Acceptance & Execution